STORM-IRIT/Radium-Engine/doc/developer/material.md

         ...
     };

-    /// Returns the base color of the material, at the surface coordinates defined by texCoord.
+    /// Returns the base color, or albedo, of the material, at the surface coordinates defined by texCoord.
     /// The returned color will eventually be used to infer if the fragment is transparent or not.
     /// The alpha channel could then vary from 0 (totally transparent) to 1 (totally opaque) vec4 getBaseColor(Material material, vec2 texCoord);

     /// Returns the so called "Diffuse Color" of the material, at the surface coordinates defined by texCoord.
-    /// This could be the same that the base color (without the alpha channel) or obtaine by
+    /// This could be the same that the base color or obtained by a more or less complex computation (Fresnel, ...)
-    /// a more or less complex computation vec3 getDiffuseColor(Material material, vec2 texCoord);
+    /// The alpha channel is the same than the one computed for getBaseColor(). vec4 getDiffuseColor(Material material, vec2 texCoord);

     /// Returns the so called "Specular Color" of the material, at the surface coordinates defined by texCoord.
     /// This could be the same that the base color (without the alpha channel) or obtained by